margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's wild and fierce, ferocious and untamed.
 It's like a feral cat for a human.
 Waiting to be unloosed, uncaptivated, and liberated into the domesticated sense of itself.
-A good creature isnide, indeed, waiting to turn from the Beast to the Beauty, like all mammals do.
+A good creature inside, indeed, waiting to turn from the Beast to the Beauty, like all mammals do.

 <br>